confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 warning about this instead.

 The flow for applying a migration would be:
-1. Check `CURRENT` state is either `Migrated` or `Error` (i.e., not `Pending`), by issuing a pull query.
-Return error and abort if `Pending`.
+1. Check `CURRENT` state is either `Migrated` or `Error` (i.e., not `Running`), by issuing a pull query.
+Return error and abort if `Running`.
 1. Validate checksums for applied migrations, by issuing pull queries for `status='Migrated'`.
 1. Check `CURRENT` state has not changed from above, with another pull query.
 Return error and abort if a change is detected.
-1. Produce `Pending` state to migrations stream.
+1. Produce `Running` state to migrations stream.
 1. Perform migration.
 1. If successful, produce `Migrated`, else `Error`.

-As above, in the event that the migrations tool produces `Pending` and crashes before completing the migration, the user will have to use the `abort` command on the migrations tool to transition the status of the current migration to `Error` in order to unblock future migrations.
+As above, in the event that the migrations tool produces `Running` and crashes before completing the migration, the user will have to use the `abort` command on the migrations tool to transition the status of the current migration to `Error` in order to unblock future migrations.
 Note that this does not actually roll back any commands that were applied as part of attempting the migration; any such statements will have to be cleaned up by the user outside of the migrations tool.